samwell-ho/openpgp-ca/doc/src/details.md

 organizations.
 It greatly simplifies the work of such organizations if their users don't have to manually validate each other's keys to securely communicate.
-OpenPGP CA supports this use case by by faciliating the creation of so-called "bridges" between organizations.
+OpenPGP CA supports this use case by by faciliating the creation of so-called bridges between organizations.

 In technical terms, OpenPGP CA bridges organizations using *scoped* trust signatures.
 For instance, if users at the two organizations `alpha.org` and `beta.org`